bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 http://sfml-dev.org/tutorials/2.0/compile-with-cmake.php

-Some platforms may make it easier to install it, for example Arch Linux users can get it from AUR.
+Some platforms may make it easier to install it, for example Arch Linux users can get it from the AUR.

 If you are on Windows, you will probably want to copy SFML's headers and libraries directories to the corresponding directories of your